WebexCC-SA/LAB-1451/docs/Main-Lab/Deployment/dep_ceDeploy/dep_ceDeploy_cloud_deployLocalUsers.md

     !!!
 Success

         All done.
 Congrats, you have now seen the most commonly used functions in CE-Deploy, but there is still plenty to explore.
-Stay on the local tab as we dive in deep to some lesser known features.
+Stay on the ==local tab== as we dive in deep to some lesser known features.